lauravoelker/lauravoelker.github.io/_pages/toolbox.md

 **Azure Sales & Pre-Sales Toolbox**

-A curated collection of essential tools and resources for Azure sales, pre-sales, and architecture.
+This is a collection of tools and resources I actually use in Azure projects, customer conversations, and architecture discussions.

+It’s a mix of official Microsoft documentation and a few community tools that are just really helpful in practice.
+Some of the tools listed here are not built by Microsoft but are widely used across the Azure community.
+I’ve marked those accordingly.

+Just a place to have everything in one spot when you need it.

 ---